LGBTQIA+ IFS Trauma Support

 -

-Open to LGBTQIA+ identified individuals who have experienced suicide loss: The group will be facilitated from the Internal Family Systems model, which comes from the idea that all parts of us deserve care and compassion.
+Open to LGBTQIA+ identified individuals who have experienced trauma: The group will be facilitated from the Internal Family Systems model, which comes from the idea that all parts of us deserve care and compassion.

 Meeting Format